zhangguanghuib/NewCommerceSDK/Readme_Docs/IIS-Hosted-CSU-SingleApp.md

       --SkipScaleUnitHealthCheck
       --SqlServerName "<MachineName>\SQLEXPRESS"
     ```
+13. There is a very important thing, that is:
-13. Once the installation is done, please check the IIS:<br/>
+14. Once the installation is done, please check the IIS:<br/>
     ![image](https://github.com/zhangguanghuib/NewCommerceSDK/assets/14832260/8a116394-7917-4380-bf59-eac847a564c8)

-14. Run 9999 full sync for the newly-created channel database and make sure all download sessions got applied:<br/>
+15. Run 9999 full sync for the newly-created channel database and make sure all download sessions got applied:<br/>
     ![image](https://github.com/zhangguanghuib/NewCommerceSDK/assets/14832260/eb056519-7992-4a11-b01f-8e345f0f02b0)

-15. You can see the CPOS in Store Commerce App got activated successfully:<br/>
+16. You can see the CPOS in Store Commerce App got activated successfully:<br/>
      ![image](https://github.com/zhangguanghuib/NewCommerceSDK/assets/14832260/28659a44-9ecd-467e-8353-be83e0481a39)